 Section 2: The Genetic Code

 There are two types of RNA.
-Messenger RNA copies coded messages from DNA and carries messages to the ribosomes in the cytoplasm.
-The instructions it carries are for making a protein.
+Messenger RNA copies coded messages from DNA and carry messages to the ribosomes in the cytoplasm.
+The instructions it brings are for making a protein.
 Transfer RNA molecules are much smaller and play a simpler role.
 While messenger RNA carries the plans for the protein, the transfer RNA picks up and carries amino acids to the ribosome and adds them to growing proteins.